 Purpose in Common for All Types of CMMs

-- Inspect manufactured part(s) to ensure compliance with design and contract requirements.
+- Inspect manufactured part(s) to ensure compliance with design and contract requirements

-- Create a reliable record of the as-manufactured part including dimensional and relational aspects of its geometry.
+- Create a reliable record of the as-manufactured part including dimensional and relational aspects of its geometry

-- Compliance with requirements for first article inspection reporting (FAIR).
+- Compliance with requirements for first article inspection reporting (FAIR)

-- Provide in-process checks.
+- Perform in-process checks

-- Achieve scrap reduction or elimination.
+- Achieve scrap reduction or elimination

-- Compliance with ISO or other industry-specific standards.
+- Compliance with ISO or other industry-specific standards

-There are varied approaches towards achieving the CMM’s measurement goal and a lot depends on the use-case, accepted technical association’s rules and standards, and accuracy and repeatability needs.
-Three-dimensional contoured shapes cannot be verified by hand tools such as micrometers, calipers and gage pins, and not even by height gages or other 2-dimensional measurement tools.
-Many relationship measurements such as GD&T callouts including parallelism, concentricity, etc., require considerable time to setup and measure with dial indicators or “old school” techniques.
-So in many cases, CMMs are the answer.
-When evaluating which type of CMM design and features are best for your needs, it is always preferred if you can test some of your parts to your specifications on the various types of CMMs being considered and weigh the pros and cons.
+There are varied approaches towards achieving the measurement goals to be realized with a CMM.
+A lot depends on the use-case, accepted technical association’s rules and standards, accuracy, and repeatability needs.
+Three-dimensional contoured shapes cannot be verified by hand tools such as micrometers, calipers. and gage pins.
+Not even height gages or other 2-dimensional measurement tools will do the job.
+Many relationship measurements such as GD&T callouts such as parallelism, concentricity, etc., require considerable time to set up and measure with dial indicators or “old school” techniques.
+Calipers and micrometers touch the feature being measured in only two points of contact.
+Measurements vary due to the inspector’s grip on the gage and workpiece, with readings varying from one inspector to the next.

 CMM Design Basics Overview

 The coordinate measuring machine (CMM) has been around for decades, and it has come a long way in its evolution.
 For these measurement systems, competition amongst the OEMs is part of what has taken the technology to new heights.
-Also, third party software developers, service providers, dealers, customers, and competing technologies drive improvements in CMM capabilities and efficiencies as well.
+Also, third-party software developers, service providers, dealers, customers, and competing technologies drive improvements in CMM capabilities and efficiencies as well.
 The main purpose of the CMM is precise dimensional shape and size measurement, which includes the position and orientations of features on the part and the relationships between features.

 CMM Structural Designs

 |Pros – Accuracy.
 Availability.
-Moderate cost, relatively speaking.
-Widespread use and therefore access to service, expertise/consulting and parts. |
+Moderate cost.
+Widespread use and therefore access to service, expertise/consulting, and parts. |

 Cons – More obstruction of access to inspection article envelope than cantilever or horizontal arm types.

 |Pros – Easy access through 3 out of the 4 sides to the inspection table.
-Better for automation and part changeout.
-Somewhat less expensive.
+Better for automation and part change-out.
+Less expensive.
 Suited to smaller parts. |

 |Pros – Inexpensive and open access.
 Historically chosen for auto body digitizing and inspection. |

 |Pros – Appropriate and accurate for large parts as the machine has lots of daylight between the probe and floor and other structures.
 Stable, rigid design for larger formats.
 This design has often been chosen as preferred for the shop environment. |

 Cons – The least access to the table and inspection area where the inspection article is clamped.
 The large gantries are cost-prohibitive unless needed for tight tolerance, large parts.
 Laser trackers have become a mainstay for portable CMM inspection of large parts and tooling.
 Therefore, they have supplanted large gantry machines in many cases.

-VARIATION – MOBILE & SHOP FLOOR CMMs
+VARIATION – MOBILE & SHOP-FLOOR CMMs

 |Pros – Parts are dispatched quicker, less waiting for processing through the CMM lab.
 The closer the discovered problems are to the problem source, the quicker and easier they are resolved.
 Better ownership of defects by the part makers, and fewer disputes between manufacturing and QA.
 Parts are measured in the same environment in which they were made, possibly eliminating uncertainty of thermal expansion.
 Reports Metrology News publication,“Inspecting 3D features during the manufacturing process minimizes reaction time for machining adjustments.” |

 Cons – The trained CMM experts may not be as accessible as they are in a CMM lab, so personnel issues may arise.
 Not everyone is convinced that the manufacturing environment is suitable for CMM inspection.
 Even though the machines are made for the shop environment, they are still exposed to environmental and shop impurities that can cause harm to them.
-Control, maintenance, assurance of machine accuracy and calibration status may be more difficult to maintain.
+Control, maintenance, assurance of machine accuracy, and calibration status may be more difficult to sustain.